Investing for Hajj

 The Fund's Investment Adviser, Saturna Capital Corporation, selects investments.
 To ensure that investments meet the requirements of the Islamic faith, the Adviser follows guidelines established by the Fiqh Council of North America (FCNA), a non-profit organization serving the Muslim community.

-It is suggested that a special account designated for Hajj be opened in Amana Growth (just as one would open an account for education, or retirement) to help minimize the impact of taxes and to invest for Hajj.
+It is suggested that a special account designated for Hajj be opened (just as one would open an account for education or retirement).

 Dr. M. Yaqub Mirza helped establish Amana Mutual Funds Trust.
 He currently serves on its Board of Trustees as the Independent Chairman.